 - The Onsite Contact - who is available if we need to speak with somebody onsite

-If the Applicant or the Financially Responsible Party is not the same as the Owner, you will be asked to upload a Letter of Authorization for each contact that is different later in the process, before submitting your application.
+If the Applicant or the Financially Responsible Party is not the same as the Owner, you may be asked to upload a Letter of Authorization later in the process.

 - To add the Applicant’s contact information, click Select from Account to auto-populate the contact information from your Seattle Services Portal user account.
 If the Applicant is someone else, click Look Up to find an existing contact or click Add New to create a new Contact.